JanakiGanesh/Bank-Marketing-Campaign-Prediction/README.md

 ## The Data

 It is a dataset that describing Portugal bank marketing campaigns results.
 Conducted campaigns were based mostly on direct phone calls, offering bank client to place a term deposit.
 If after all marking afforts client had agreed to place deposit - target variable marked 'yes', otherwise 'no'.

+The source of the data can be found in the following link (https://archive.ics.uci.edu/ml/datasets/bank+marketing)

 ## Approach